lingui/js-lingui/docs/tutorials/react.rst

 Custom message ID
 -----------------

-Let's finish this chapter with a short example of plural with custom ID.
-We can pass ``id`` prop to :component:`Plural` as we would do to :component:`Trans`:
+Let's finish this with a short example of plurals with custom ID.
+We can pass an ``id`` prop to :component:`Plural` as we would to :component:`Trans`:

 .. code-block:: jsx